-The budget process for the 2020-2021 school year has been underway since late August, 2019.
+The budget process for the 2023-2024 school year has been underway since late August 2022.
 We have been extremely fortunate in past years.
 We were one of the lucky districts not forced to reduce programs while navigating through the tax cap era.
 Some of this comes from prudent fiscal planning, strategic allocation of funds, and collaborative approaches to finding more economical solutions to existing problems.
-With that in mind, had it not been for the additional state aid allocated to the New Hyde Park - Garden City Park UFSD, our district would have experienced reductions in staff, altering how certain programs are facilitated or determining if they could be run at all.
+With that in mind, it has consistently been clear that the district relies heavily on its state aid allocation to fund programs and without that regular allocation we would have to alter how certain programs are facilitated or determine if they could be run at all.

 The point of mentioning that is to show just how reliant we are on state aid increases to help fund district programs.
 We will do everything we can internally to produce a budget that conforms to the wants and desires of all concerned parties.
-The Board and Administration will take in to consideration all requests from the budget input survey, budget input sessions, as well as all "budget builders" in terms of the best way to allocate the funds availed to us by way of the tax cap formula.
+The Board and Administration will take into consideration all requests from the budget input survey, budget input sessions, as well as all "budget builders" in terms of the best way to allocate the funds availed to us by way of the tax cap formula, state aid, and other funding sources.
 Then, the Superintendent will recommend a final budget for the board to adopt and put before the voting community.

 As a reminder, the tax cap allows for an increase in tax levy that is formula based.
 The result of this state prescribed formula will vary from district to district based upon the different variables associated with the formula itself.
 Thinking that the tax levy is limited to a 2% increase is incorrect – something we have been trying to educate community and staff on since the creation of the law.
 Additionally, the increase in the tax levy will not necessarily be the increase in a taxpayer’s individual bill.